joseareia/joseareia/README.md

 Please explore the [Achinkad Organisation](https://github.com/Achinkad/) to discover the projects I've developed during both my BSc and MSc courses.

-If you're interested in connecting with me, you can do it by <a href="mailto:jose.apareia@gmail.com">E-mail</a> or [LinkedIn](https://www.linkedin.com/in/joseareia/).
+If you'd like to connect with me, you can reach out via <a href="mailto:jose.apareia@gmail.com">E-mail</a> or [LinkedIn](https://www.linkedin.com/in/joseareia/).

 _P.S.
-If you're interested, you can visit both my [Stack Overflow](https://stackoverflow.com/users/18206310/joseareia) and [TeX Exchange](https://tex.stackexchange.com/users/355054/joseareia) profiles._
+Feel free to check out my profiles on [Stack Overflow](https://stackoverflow.com/users/18206310/joseareia) and [TeX Exchange](https://tex.stackexchange.com/users/355054/joseareia)._